shawnthompson/aaact-aatia.github.io/content/pages/en/index.md

 </div>
 <div class="well well-lg">
 <div class="container">
-<p><a href="/naaw/">National AccessAbility Week (NAAW) 2025</a> is a time to celebrate the contributions of Canadians with disabilities and raise awareness about the importance of accessibility and inclusion in all aspects of society.</p>
+<p><a href="/naaw/">National AccessAbility Week (<abbr>NAAW</abbr>) 2025</a> is a time to celebrate the contributions of Canadians with disabilities and raise awareness about the importance of accessibility and inclusion in all aspects of society.</p>
 </div>
 </div>
 <div class="container">